Doctrine Hub

 Unconditional Election

-The Calvinist doctrine that God chose certain individuals for salvation before the foundation of the world, based solely on His sovereign will and not on any foreseen faith or merit.
+God chose certain individuals for salvation before the foundation of the world, based solely on His sovereign will and not on any foreseen faith or merit.
+Election is unconditional — faith is the result, not the condition, of being chosen.

 Beyond Tulip Position